Elizabeth Rood

-Elizabeth Rood is an American diplomat who served as the chargée d'affaires of the U.S. mission to Russia from 2022 to 2023, and is the nominee to serve as the United States ambassador to Turkmenistan.
+Elizabeth Rood is an American diplomat who serves as United States ambassador to Turkmenistan.
+She had served the chargé d'affaires of the U.S. mission to Russia from 2022 to 2023.

 Early life and education

-Rood obtained an Master of Arts from the University of Maryland and an Bachelor of Arts from Randolph-Macon Woman’s College.
+Rood obtained a Master of Arts from the University of Maryland and a Bachelor of Arts from Randolph-Macon Woman’s College.

 Career

 Rood joined the United States Foreign Service in 1993, after being a teacher in Frederick County, Maryland.
 Rood is a career member of the Senior Foreign Service with the rank of Minister-Counselor.
 She currently serves as the deputy chief of mission at the United States Embassy in Moscow, Russia.
 As of September 4, 2022, Rood assumed duties as chargée d'affaires of the U.S. mission to Russia due to the retirement of Ambassador John Sullivan, until a permanent successor is appointed.
 Before this assignment, she was a faculty advisor at the U.S. Army War College.
 She served as deputy chief of mission at the U.S. embassy in Tbilisi, Georgia; Rood also served as chargée d'affaires, ad interim there.
 Before this, she served as political counselor at the U.S. embassy in Kabul, Afghanistan.
 Rood had also directed several bureaus in the State Department, including the Office of Export Control Cooperation in the Bureau of International Security and Nonproliferation, the Office of Caucasus Affairs and Regional Conflicts in the Bureau of European and Eurasian Affairs, and the Foreign Service Institute’s Stability Operations Division.
 Rood had also served as Principal Officer at the U.S. Consulate General in Peshawar, Pakistan.
 Rood has other experiences in conflicts, including serving as the State Department’s representative on the U.S. Provincial Reconstruction Team in Paktika Province in Afghanistan, as well as deputy to the U.S. Special Negotiator for conflicts concerning Nagorno-Karabakh, Abkhazia, South Ossetia, and Transnistria.
 Other assignments include the Nonproliferation Bureau within the United States Department of State; the U.S. Mission to the International Organizations in Vienna, Austria; and the U.S. Consulate General in Düsseldorf, Germany.
 She also held various roles in U.S. embassies in Vienna and Moscow.